2021 New York City Council election: District 12

-The 12th district covers the most northeastern part of The Bronx, including Williamsbridge, Co-Op City, parts of Allerton, Eastchester, and parts of Wakefield.
+The 12th district covers the most northeastern part of the Bronx, including Williamsbridge, Co-Op City, parts of Allerton, Eastchester, and parts of Wakefield.
 Incumbent Democrat Andy King, who was already term-limited, was expelled on October 5, 2020.
 A special election to determine his replacement took place on December 22, 2020, with Kevin Riley elected the winner.
-He is running for a full term.
+He was running for a full term.